appliedrelevance/gitttest/README.md

 That should have created a repository in the github cloud that is synchronized with the local clone of the repository.

+## Make a change to the existing code.

+Making a change to the existing code starts with deciding which ticket to work on.
+Each ticket has a number in the project sprint board, whether it is in Jira or Coda.
+Since we are currently using Coda.io, that's what we will use for this example.

+1. If necessary, configure git to merge pulls by default.

+    ```
+    git config --global pull.rebase false
+    ```

+1. Pull the master/main changes down to the local version if necessary.

+    ```
+    git pull
+    ```

+1. I've made changes and committed in the cloud.
+What happens now if I try to commit these changes?